The Teeling Whiskey Distillery is one of the most popular whiskey distilleries in Ireland.

 The Teeling Distillery tour takes place seven days a week, from 10am to 7pm, with the last tour beginning at 5:40pm.
 They’re open all year round apart from the 24th, 25th and 26th of December.

 The Teeling Whiskey tour starts at €17 and rise to €30, depending which Teeling tour you choose.
 If you really want to push the boat out, there’s also a ‘Fill Your Own Experience’ for €150.
-Info on each tour below.
+Prices may change.

 4. The different whiskies